namdar12/ReadyPlayer3Hackathon/readme.md

 ## Tech-Stack

 We used Unity to build the actual game.
 We used the thirdweb Unity SDK to create our contract, and connect it to our game.
-We used Scenario.gg to generate the game background.

 ## Future Plans

 We want to add other wallet connections, so users can decide which wallet they want to connect with.
+Use scenario.gg to generate prefabs and backgrouds.
 The winners can get a soul bound NFT with their high score.
 Add different levels to the game.
 Have users create their own mini bounites that they can shar with their friends.